DUNE-DAQ/daq-cmake/docs/README.md

 Note also that a unit test is automatically generated for you _which is designed to fail_.
 Developers are strongly encouraged to replace it with appropriate unit tests for their package, unless it's one of those rare packages which don't need unit tests, in which case the unit test functionality should be entirely stripped from the package.

+If the `--config-generation` option is chosen, the script which gets produced is called `<your package>_gen`.
+You can pass it the `-h` option to see its arguments, but the main thing to know is that to pass it a set of arguments you'd want to do so via the `-c <JSON file>` argument.
+An example of such a JSON file can be found in `<your package>/scripts/<your package>_example_config.json` file which is produced after you've run `create_dunedaq_package` with the `--config-generation` option.

 <a name="package_overview"></a>
 ## Overview of a DUNE DAQ package

 ### Setting up a development area

-To create a new package, you'll want to install a DUNE-DAQ development environment and then create a new CMake project for the package.
-How to install and build the DUNE-DAQ development environment is described [in the daq-buildtools documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/); some familiarity with the daq-buildtools documentation is assumed in these instructions.
+To create a new package, you'll want to install a DUNE-DAQ development environment and then create a new CMake project for the package as described in [in the daq-buildtools documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).

 ### A package's subdirectory structure